-The following section focuses on a limited subset of refuge goods and services, primarily those directly linked in some fashion to the marketplace, such as recreation use and refuge budget expenditures.
+The following section focuses on a limited subset of refuge goods and services, primarily refuge budget expenditures that can be directly linked to the marketplace.
 It should be kept in mind that the emphasis on these particular market-oriented goods and services should not be interpreted to imply that these types of goods and services are somehow more important or of greater value (economic or otherwise) than the non-market goods and services previously discussed.

-Regional Economic Impacts of Recreational Activities
+Recreational Activities